 Even if you’re meditating, attending counseling sessions, and going to yoga, sometimes stress just refuses to go away.
 Facing fertility issues is incredibly difficult, and the stress that comes along with it can affect your overall mental (and therefore physical) health.
 Chronic stress will affect sleep habits, causing anxiety and even depression, which has been shown to decrease the rates of IVF success.

 Acupuncture treatment can lower stress levels and even increase conception rates among infertility patients.

 During acupuncture, tiny needles are placed on the skin and send messages along neural pathways to the brain.
 In response to these messages, the brain will begin to release chemicals like calming neurotransmitters and pain-relieving endorphins.
-It can reduce pain, anxiety, and even calm inflamed areas, helping get you back to a harmonious state and free yourself of harmful feelings of stress.
+It can reduce pain, anxiety, and even calm inflamed areas, helping get you back to a harmonious state and yourself of harmful feelings of stress.